 2004 The Freedom Project is launched.
 It’s a free dog fostering service to help people and their dogs escape domestic abuse.

-2009 Dogs Trust starts lobbying the UK government to introduce compulsory microchipping of dogs.
-Dogs Trust Dublin opens.
+2009 Begin lobbying the UK government to introduce compulsory microchipping of dogs.
+Dogs Trust Ireland’s Dublin centre opens.

 2012 Microchipping dogs becomes compulsory in Northern Ireland.